 An Afternoon with Matthew Whitaker

-Clovernook Center for the Blind & Visually Impaired is excited to present An Afternoon with Matthew Whitaker, 2-5 p.m. on Saturday, November 13, 2021, at The Metropolitan Club, 50 E Rivercenter Blvd #1900, Covington, KY 41011.
-The 90-minute performance by Matthew will include hors d’oeuvres and refreshments.
+Clovernook Center for the Blind & Visually Impaired presented An Afternoon with Matthew Whitaker, 2-5 p.m. on Saturday, November 13, 2021, at The Metropolitan Club, 50 E Rivercenter Blvd #1900, Covington, KY 41011.
+The 90-minute performance by Matthew included hors d’oeuvres and refreshments.

-All proceeds benefit Clovernook Center’s pre-eminent Arts and Accessibility Initiative, which works with museums, performing arts organizations and other cultural institutions to provide accessible materials and experiences.
+All proceeds will benefit Clovernook Center’s pre-eminent Arts & Accessibility Initiative, which works with museums, performing arts organizations and other cultural institutions to provide accessible materials and experiences.
 Often these materials are cost-prohibitive for the arts organization, which is why the program offers them at low- or no cost.

 Blind since birth, Matthew began playing the keyboard at the age of three and taught himself to play the organ at the age of nine.
 A child prodigy and jazz pianist, Matthew Whitaker gave his first paid performance in Capri, Italy with other seasoned Jazz musicians when he was just 11 years old.
 Since then, he’s played in over 200 clubs and concert halls across the world and has opened for Stevie Wonder at the Apollo and performed with Christian McBride, Dr. Lonnie Smith, Rhoda Scott, James Carter, John Batiste and more.

 Keep an eye out for our 2022 events!

 Thank you to those that attended our sixth Annual “Five Courses for Clovernook” fundraiser at Nicola’s restaurant on Thursday, August 26, 2021.
 We were so happy to celebrate with you.
 Please stay tuned for 2022 event information.